 There’s no expiration or limit on the number of points you can earn with this card.
 You can use a mix of points and your credit card if you don’t have enough to cover airfare, and the card carries a 0% foreign transaction fee.

-The card has an annual fee of $95, waived for first 12 months*.
+The card has an annual fee of $95.
 While it’s nice to get a generous sign-up bonus, be aware of the spending you must do to get it.

 |Foreign transaction fee||None||0%|